Honest comparison · updated May 2026

 Your voice notes belong in your vault, and your audio stays on your machine.

-You live in Obsidian, Logseq, Foam, or a plain Markdown folder, and you want spoken thoughts to land as titled, auto-tagged, backlinked notes — without any audio leaving your Mac.
-You'd accept a slightly slower cycle in exchange for "nothing leaves the machine" being literally true.
+You live in Obsidian, Logseq, Foam, or a plain Markdown folder, and you want spoken thoughts to land as titled, auto-tagged, backlinked notes, without any audio leaving your Mac.
+You want "nothing leaves the machine" to be literally true.

 At a glance